thisisfaisalhere/LionTiger/README.md

 # LionTiger
 this is my first app
-this is a basic tic tac toe game foe kids
+this is a basic tic tac toe game for kids